2023 Oklahoma State Cowboys baseball team

-The 2023 Oklahoma State Cowboys baseball team will represent Oklahoma State University during the 2023 NCAA Division I baseball season.
-The Cowboys play their home games at O'Brate Stadium as a member of the Big 12 Conference.
-They are led by head coach Josh Holliday, in his eleventh season at Oklahoma State.
+The 2023 Oklahoma State Cowboys baseball team represented Oklahoma State University during the 2023 NCAA Division I baseball season.
+The Cowboys played their home games at O'Brate Stadium as a member of the Big 12 Conference.
+They were led by head coach Josh Holliday, in his eleventh season at Oklahoma State.

 Previous season

 The 2022 team finished the season with a 42–22 record and a 15–9 record in the Big 12.
 In the 2022 Big 12 Conference baseball tournament, the fourth-seeded Cowboys made a run to the semifinals where they fell to fifth-seeded Texas in Game 7, 2–9.
 They earned an at-large bid into the 2022 NCAA Division I baseball tournament, where they were seeded seventh overall and the top seed in the Stillwater Regional.
 There, the Cowboys were eliminated by second-seeded Arkansas.